-Mt.
-Graham red squirrels (Tamiasciurus hudsonicus grahamensis) are a native species to Southeastern Arizona, and are only found in the Pinaleño Mountains of Graham County.
 The Mt.
-Graham red squirrel was actually thought to be extinct in the 1950’s until they were rediscovered two decades later.
+Graham red squirrel (Tamiasciurus fremonti grahamensis) is a subspecies that is only found on Mt.
+Graham in southeastern Arizona.
+It was actually thought to be extinct in the 1950s until they were rediscovered two decades later.
 On June 3, 1987, the Mt.
 Graham red squirrel was listed as endangered under the Endangered Species Act.

 At the Phoenix Zoo